resire02/capstone48_intro_to_microcontrollers/docs/lab-2/Lab-2.md

 9. Go to https://javl.github.io/image2cpp.
 Under "Select Image", upload the BMP image that was exported in the previous step.
 Canvas Size under Image Settings should be the same dimensions as the image.

 10. Scroll to the bottom and change Code Output Format to "Arduino code, single bitmap".
 Then, click on Generate Code.
-This should generate a code snippet.
+This should generate a code snippet<sup>3</sup>.
 Copy and paste this code snippet into the sketch before the `setup()` function.

+<sup>3</sup>`PROGMEM` tells the micro-controller to store the variable in flash memory instead of in program memory.
+This is usually applied to variables that do not change at all during a program's execution and take up a notable amount of memory.

 11. Directly after the image array, define width and height constants to store the dimensions of the image.
+This will be used to tell the library how tall and wide our image is.

 ```
 #define IMAGE_WIDTH <your image width in pixels>